ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ## Introduction

-This project provides is a Reference Implementation for running a cloud-native Mobile and Web Application using a Microservices architecture on Bluemix Container services as Kubernetes cluster.
-The Logical Architecture for this reference implementation is shown in the picture below.
+This project provides a reference implementation for running a Cloud Native Mobile and Web Application using a Microservices architecture on Bluemix Container Kubernetes cluster.
+The logical architecture for this reference implementation is shown in the picture below.

    ![Application Architecture](static/imgs/app_architecture.png?raw=true)

 ## Application Overview

 The application is a simple store front shopping application that displays a catalog of antique computing devices, where users can search and buy products.
 It has Web and Mobile interface, both the Mobile App and Web App rely on separate BFF (Backend for Frontend) services to interact with the backend data.
+(Note: the Mobile app is not currently supported at this release)

 There are several components of this architecture.